sherl9/Language-Power-of-Workplace-Conversation/README.md

 Run notebook #5-2 (after running notebooks #1 through #4) to conduct user sentiment (politeness) analysis, along with a comparison of the weekly sentiment (politeness) scores of a user speaking to various listeners.

-Consult `visual` for the results, some examples are provided here.
+Consult `/visual` for the results, some examples are provided here.

 ## Style Similarity Analysis

 Following the completion of running notebooks #1 through #4, you may also run Notebook #6 to gain insights of conversational Language Style Matching (LSM) as presented in the report.
-Refer to the file `results/lsm results.csv` for examples of results.
+Refer to the file `/results/lsm results.csv` for examples of results.